 Joe Kwak (InterDigital): Yes.
 It is an example to show even ANDSF can work in 11aq; to facilitate correct WLAN selection.

-Yongsong Yang (Huawei): Slide 15.
+Yungsong Yang (Huawei): Slide 15.
 The first step is probe requests?

 Joe Kwak (InterDigital): Could be probe request or broadcast.